Excel MMULT ( Table of Contents)

 - array2 – Is a required argument for the function that specifies the second matrix array which you want to multiply.

-Both these arguments in the MMULT function are separated by a comma.
+A comma separates both these arguments in the MMULT function.
 It means, after you entered the first array in the formula, you should mention comma (“,”) before you add the second array argument.

 As it has already been mentioned at the start, MMULT is an array function.
 Thus, while executing it, you need to press Ctrl + Shift + Enter button simultaneously instead of directly press the Enter key through your keyboard.